saeedmehrang/saeedmehrang.github.io/content/blogs/computational-drug-discovery/molecular-representations-for-ml/index.md

 **All-Atom Coordinates**: List (x,y,z) positions for every atom.
 Full resolution but massive 5,000+ atoms for a medium-sized protein.
 Most atoms are hydrogens, which add little information but much computational cost.

-**Backbone Atoms Only**: Proteins have a repeating backbone (N-C�-C-O) with variable sidechains.
-Representing just the backbone (especially just the C� atoms) captures the overall fold while reducing size by ~90%.
+**Backbone Atoms Only**: Proteins have a repeating backbone (N-Cα-C-O) with variable sidechains.
+Representing just the backbone (especially just the Cα atoms -- the central carbon atom in an amino acid) captures the overall fold while reducing size by ~90%.
 This is sufficient for many tasks since the backbone determines secondary and tertiary structure.

-**Contact Maps**: Binary 2D matrix where entry (i,j) = 1 if residues i and j are spatially close (within ~8 �) in 3D, 0 otherwise:
+**Contact Maps**: Binary 2D matrix where entry (i,j) = 1 if residues i and j are spatially close (within ~8 Å -- Angstrom distance) in 3D, 0 otherwise:
 ```
      Res1  Res2  Res3  Res4  Res5
 Res1   1     1     0     0     0